Top 5 Best Crappie Reels In 2024 Reviewed

 5. SHIMANO Stella FJ Spinning Reel – Best of the Best Bar None

 There’s no doubt that Stella is a special reel.
-In the event that I could afford an arsenal of Stellas, I would never run out of crappie fishing opportunities.
+If I could afford an arsenal of Stellas, I would never run out of crappie fishing opportunities.

 This is the ultimate ultra-light, light finesse reel, however, given the choice, I’d probably go for the 2500 over the 1000.